Faculty / Staff

 Kelly Baker Josephs, Associate Professor of English, specializes in World Anglophone Literature with an emphasis on Caribbean Literature.
 She teaches courses in Anglophone Caribbean Literature, Postcolonial Literature and Theory, Literatures of the African Diaspora, and Gender Studies.
 Her book Disturbers of the Peace: Representations of Insanity in Anglophone Caribbean Literature (U of Virginia P, 2013), considers the ubiquity of madmen and madwomen in Caribbean literature between 1959 and 1980.

-Professor Josephs is Director of the York College Honors Program and Editor for sx salon: a small axe literary platform (www.smallaxe.net/sxsalon).
+Professor Josephs serves as Editor for sx salon: a small axe literary platform (www.smallaxe.net/sxsalon).

 Phebe Kirkham teaches Writing 301, Writing 303, English 125, and English 200.
 In her courses, she places an emphasis on helping students learn to revise and develop their work.
 She has a particular interest in teaching students how to recognize and avoid plagiarism.
 As co-editor of The York Scholar, she works closely with student writers to hone and polish their work.

 Glenn Lewis is the Director of Journalism at York College and teaches Feature Writing and Narrative Journalism at the CUNY Graduate School of Journalism.
 He was a member of the founding Curriculum Committee for the CUNY Graduate School of Journalism.
 He is a veteran magazine, newspaper and book journalist - with some work in television and radio.
 He was co-founder and Creative Director for Book Smart, Inc. - a book production company working with major publishers.
 He has published non-fiction and fiction with major book publishers.
 He is currently an on-air Journalism and Media expert for Fox TV-News -- and Fox Online and Radio.
 He was the Editor, and sole writer, of the Key Documents Volume of the Encyclopedia of Journalism for Sage Publications.
 The encyclopedia won the Dartmouth Medal (Honorable Mention) as one of the three most prestigious reference publications of 2009.

 Daniel McGee is Associate Professor of English.
 He teaches literature courses in the Department, and serves as the Department's Academic Integrity Officer.
 In 2004-05, he coordinated the English Department's Academic Program Review, a periodic review undertaken in compliance with accreditation procedures for Middle States Association of Colleges and Schools.